Colaptes auratus auratus, C. A. LUTEUS, C. a. cANESCENS

 Most migrating flickers in Nebraska are “yellow-shafted” birds of the subspecies luteus breeding in Canada and the northern US.

 - High counts: 50 at Fort Kearny SRA, Buffalo Co 15 May 2018, 40-50 in Lincoln Co 27 Mar 2004, 42 at Lincoln Saline Wetlands Nature Park, Lancaster Co 13 Apr 2018, and 40 at Fort Kearny SRA, 19 Apr 2001.

-Summer: Breeding “yellow-shafted” flickers occur statewide, although numbers are somewhat lower in the Panhandle, except for the Pine Ridge (Rosche 1982), and over large areas of the Sandhills where suitable habitat is restricted.
-“Red-shafted” flickers do not breed in Nebraska, South Dakota, or Kansas (Tallman et al 2002; Thompson et al 2011).
-In South Dakota, no pure “red-shafted flickers” were found among 511 breeding specimens collected mostly in western South Dakota (Tallman et al 2002).
+Summer: Breeding “yellow-shafted” flickers occur statewide, although numbers are much lower in the Panhandle, where mostly limited to the Pine Ridge (Rosche 1982), along the North and South Platte river valleys, and over large areas of the Sandhills where suitable habitat is restricted.

 Nestlings: 23 May-20 Jun